-PADI Divemaster CertificationThe first step in pursuing a professional career in diving is to attain the PADI Divemaster certification.
-After you have become a certified Advanced Open Water Diver and Rescue Diver, you've reached a skill level that allows you take be trained as a PADI Divemaster.
-Working closely with a PADI Instructor, you'll expand your diving theory and knowledge to the professional level.
-Then, in an especially fulfilling aspect of the course, you'll learn PADI's carefully designed techniques for supervising diving activities and assisting divers with training.
+SDI Divemaster CertificationThe first step in pursuing a professional career in diving is to attain the SDI Divemaster certification.
+After you have become a certified Advanced Adventure Diver and Rescue Diver, you've reached a skill level that allows you to be trained as an SDI Divemaster.
+Working closely with SDI Instructors, you'll expand your diving theory and knowledge to the professional level.
+Then, in an especially fulfilling aspect of the course, you'll learn SDI's carefully designed techniques for supervising diving activities and assisting divers with training.
+You will also get hands on experience working in a dive center during your entire course!!

-Prerequisites18 years old, 40 logged dives (60 logged dives upon completion of Divemaster), CPR and First Aid certification within 24 months, PADI Rescue Diver certfication.
+Prerequisites18 years old, 40 logged dives (60 logged dives upon completion of Divemaster), CPR and First Aid certification within 24 months, SDI Rescue Diver certfication.

 What You Learn